Consonant mutation: Welsh

 Soft mutation causes initial //ɡ// to be deleted.
-For example, gardd "garden" becomes yr ardd "the garden", and gwaith "work" becomes ei waith "his work".
+For example, gardd 'garden' becomes yr ardd 'the garden', and gwaith 'work' becomes ei waith 'his work'.

 The mutation ts → j corresponds to the t → d mutation and reflects a change heard in modern words borrowed from English.
 Borrowed words like tsips/jips (chips) can often be heard in Wales.
 Dw i'n mynd i gael tsips 'I'm going to get (some) chips'; Mae gen i jips 'I have chips'.
 However, the ts → j mutation is not usually included the classic list of Welsh mutations and is rarely taught in formal classes.
 Nevertheless, it is a part of the colloquial language and is used by native speakers.

+Initial consonant mutation is often used to indicate grammatical gender of nouns in Welsh, but only in singular words.
+For example, y dyn 'the man' vs. y ddynes 'the woman'; y bachgen mawr 'the big boy' vs. y ferch fawr 'the big girl'.
+With plural words there are no mutations: y bechgyn mawr 'the big boys', y merched mawr 'the big girls'.

+Mutation can also distinguish the possessive pronouns "his" and "her", e.g. ei dad (soft mutation) 'his father' vs. ei thad (aspirate mutation) 'her father'.
+Again when the pronoun is plural there is no mutation: eu tad 'their (m. or f.) father'.

+Mutation of consonants is found not only at the beginning of words but also internally in compounds, affecting not only the beginning of the second element but also sometimes the end of the first element, e.g. cofio 'remember', anghofio 'forget'; cymuned "community", cyfoes 'contemporary'.

 h-prothesis

 h-prothesis is a feature in Welsh in which a vowel-initial word becomes h-initial.
 It occurs after the possessive pronouns ei 'her', ein 'our', and eu 'their': oedran 'age', ei hoedran 'her age' (cf. ei oedran 'his age').
-It also occurs with ugain 'twenty' after ar 'on' in the traditional counting system: un ar hugain 'twenty-one', literally "one on twenty".
+It also occurs with ugain 'twenty' after ar 'on' in the traditional counting system: un ar hugain 'twenty-one', literally 'one on twenty'.